 Separate returns.
-If you and your spouse live in a non-community property state and file separate returns, each of you can include only the medical expenses each actually paid.
+If you and your spouse live in a noncommunity property state and file separate returns, each of you can include only the medical expenses each actually paid.
 Any medical expenses paid out of a joint checking account in which you and your spouse have the same interest are considered to have been paid equally by each of you, unless you can show otherwise.

 Community property states.
-If you and your spouse live in a community property state and file separate returns, any medical expenses paid out of community funds are divided equally.
+If you and your spouse live in a community property state and file separate returns or are registered domestic partners in Nevada, Washington, or California (or a person in California who is married to a person of the same sex), any medical expenses paid out of community funds are divided equally.
 Each of you should include half the expenses.
-If medical expenses are paid out of the separate funds of one spouse, only the spouse who paid the medical expenses can include them.
-If you live in a community property state, are married, and file a separate return, see Publication 555, Community Property.
+If medical expenses are paid out of the separate funds of one individual, only the individual who paid the medical expenses can include them.
+If you live in a community property state and are not filling a joint return, see Publication 555, Community Property.